But not all controllers are the same.

 Then it needs a lower voltage to trickle charge, maintaining it at a peak state.

-The solar charge controller manages this dynamically, increasing or decreasing the charging current and voltage for the given state.
+The charge controller manages this dynamically, increasing or decreasing the charging current and voltage for the given state.

 Applying the random and chaotic voltages from a solar panel directly will permanently damage the battery.